photovoltex/tauri-interop/README.md

 tauri_interop::collect_commands!();
 ```

-To use the `get_handlers` function we need to switch to wre the `tauri::Builder` is constructed and register our command
+To use the `get_handlers` function we need to switch to where the `tauri::Builder` is constructed and register our command
 handlers with the `invoke_handler`.
 By default, the `tauri::generate_handler!` macro is used to accomplish registering
 all commands, but that part is handled by `tauri-interop` no and can be easily accomplished by calling
 `common::cmd::get_handlers()` instead.